dbissell6/DFIR/Blue_Book/Blue_Book.md

 A handle represents an active instance of a kernel object that is currently open, like a file, registry key, mutex, process, or thread.

 Userassist keys are registry artifacts used to see what programs the user ran, and when.
 Keys found in NTUSER.DAT.

+Two primary types of network artifacts are sockets and connections.

+Kernel modules are pieces of code that can be dynamically loaded and unloaded into the operating system's kernel at runtime.

+Modules:
+The Modules plugin in Volatility examines the metadata structures linked through PsLoadedModuleList, a doubly linked list.
+When the operating system loads new modules, they are added to this list.
+By analyzing this list, the Modules plugin allows you to understand the relative temporal order of module loading.
+Essentially, you can determine the sequence in which modules were loaded into the system.

+Modscan:
+The Modscan plugin employs pool tag scanning across the physical address space, even including memory that has been freed or deallocated.
+It specifically searches for MmLd, which is the pool tag associated with module metadata.
+This plugin is valuable for identifying both unlinked modules and modules that were previously loaded.
+By scanning the pool tags, it helps uncover module-related information, contributing to a comprehensive analysis of the system's module activities.

 Get image information
 ```